Shikhar-Shetty/Responsive-Portfolio/README.md

 ## Overview

 Welcome to the portfolio of Shikhar Shetty!
-This portfolio website showcases her academic background, skills, and certifications.
+This portfolio website showcases his academic background, skills, and certifications.
 The site is designed with a clean and modern layout using HTML, CSS, and JavaScript, and it features a responsive design to ensure a seamless experience across various devices.

 ## Technologies Used